TheLuisAbarca/MyPersonalPortfolio/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

+- Select the link with the code on the https code tab in the repo.
+- Open a Terminal and write the command: git clone "TheLinkWithCode".
+- Drag the index.html to any browser.

 ## Authors